 Solar 'tsunami wave' helps confirm that Voyager 1 is in interstellar space

-However, in the time since then, doubts have been raised about this conclusion, based mostly on the fact Voyager 1 still isn't seeing any indication of the expected change of the magnetic field direction from that of the solar magnetic field to that of the galactic magnetic field.
+In the time since then, though, while the mission scientists have stuck to their conclusions, doubts have been raised about them by others, based mostly on the fact that Voyager 1 still isn't seeing any indication of the expected change of the magnetic field direction.
+The alternative is that the spacecraft is in a different part of the edge of the heliosphere that hasn't been detected or even theorized yet, and it was possible that future detections might overturn those conclusions.

 Now, though, there is even more support that Voyager is in interstellar space.
-This is thanks to yet another eruption from the Sun, which threw out a coronal mass ejection - a 'tsunami wave' in space.
+This is thanks to yet another coronal mass ejection, which the scientists liken to a 'tsunami wave' in space.

 "The tsunami wave rings the plasma like a bell," said Ed Stone, the Voyager mission's project scientist at the California Institute of Technology, according to a NASA-JPL statement.
 "While the plasma wave instrument lets us measure the frequency of this ringing, the cosmic ray instrument reveals what struck the bell - the shock wave from the sun."

-"All is not quiet around Voyager," said Don Gurnett of the University of Iowa, the principal investigator of Voyager 1's plasma wave instrument.
+"All is not quiet around Voyager," said Don Gurnett of the University of Iowa, the principal investigator of Voyager 1's plasma wave instrument, said in the statement.
 "We're excited to analyze these new data.
 So far, we can say that it confirms we are in interstellar space."

-Even with this confirmation of Voyager 1 having entered interstellar space, this does not mean that the spacecraft has left our solar system.
-The Sun's heliosphere reaches out quite far beyond the orbit of Pluto, to about 121 astronomical units (18 billion kilometres), but our solar system is considered to extend all the way out into the hypothetical Oort Cloud, thousands of astronomical units from the Sun.
+Even with this confirmation that Voyager 1 has actually pierced beyond the heliosphere, and is now travelling in interstellar space, this does not mean that the spacecraft has left our solar system.
+While the Sun's heliosphere reaches out quite far beyond the orbit of Pluto, to about 121 astronomical units (18 billion kilometres), our solar system is considered to extend much farther.
+The hypothetical Oort Cloud - composed of billions of inert comets and other debris left over from the formation of the solar system, all gravitationally bound to our Sun - is thought to stretch to thousands of astronomical units away.
+It's taken Voyager over 36 years to make it as far as it has now.
+It will take an estimated 30,000 years to travel that distance.